 Kew, Richmond, TW9 3AE

 Parking can be problematic.
 I’d heard the car park can fill up very quickly so I deliberately got there early and had no issues.
-The car park was full when I left though.
-The car park is chargeable £7 per day.
+By 10 o’clock it was about 1/3rd full already and the car park was full when we left.
+The car park is chargeable £7 per day – you can pay by card as well as cash.

 Picnics very welcome, and it’s a stunning place to have your lunch.
 There are a few covered places to eat if the weather isn’t great.
 Various cafes on-site

 There is so much to do and there are several new things as well.
-You will definately be able to go back time and time again.
+You will definitely be able to go back time and time again.
+Despite two visits now I’ve still not done everything

 I sometimes use affiliate links if there is something that I genuinely think will be of interest and that I think is relevant to the post.
 I will always indiciate if a link is an affiliate link.
 I do earn a small commission for these, and that goes towards the running costs of the site.
 Any discounts mentioned may only be available for a short time so please double check prices before booking.